ronaldseoh/cs276/week03/iir_chapter06_notes.md

 ### 6.2.2 Tf-idf weighting

-- Produce a composite term form each term in each document, using term frequency and idf
+- Produce a composite *weight* for each term in each document, using term frequency and idf
 - $\text{tf-idf}_{t,d} = \text{tf}_{t,d} \cdot \text{idf}_t$, where $t$ is a term and $d$ is a document
     - Highest when $t$ occurs many times within a *small* number of documents (thus lending high discriminating power to those documents)
     - Lower when the term occurs fewer times in a document, or occurs in many documents